stevemussmann/admixturePipeline/README.md

 4) The submitClumpak.py module is **completely optional**.
 You can accomplish the same results by manually submitting your admixturePipeline.py module outputs to the CLUMPAK website.
 5) The submitClumpak.py module will not function in the Docker container.
 If you wish to use it, this module must be set up on your own computer.
 It requires selenium and currently is only compatible if you have Firefox installed.
 6) The data processing and plotting functions of the cvSum.py module underwent a complete rewrite for v3.0.
-7) PLINK .bed and .ped files are now accepted as direct input, although it is assumed these files will be pre-filtered.
-Directly inputting a PLINK file disables all filtering options.
+7) PLINK .bed and .ped files are now accepted as direct input.
+Minor allele frequency and missing data filtering options are now enabled for loci.
+Individual-based missing data filtering has not yet been enabled for PLINK files.
+8) The '-r / --remove' option has been removed from admixturePipeline.py.
+This option became redundant unnecessary because individuals not listed in your popmap are now automatically removed by both VCFtools and PLINK.

 ## Installation & Setup for AdmixPipe v3:

 ### Docker Setup
 Note: As of Oct.
-10, 2022 the Docker container is a commit or two behind the github repository.
-However, these were mostly minor changes and the only feature not currently implemented in Docker is the option to directly input PLINK files rather than VCF.
+10, 2022 the Docker container is several commits behind the github repository.
+Primarily, the only features not currently implemented in Docker relate to direct input of PLINK files.
 An updated container will be coming soon, but it may be a few weeks.

-This pipeline was written for Unix based operating systems, such as the various Linux distributions and Mac OS X. As of v3.0, we have achieved platform independence and greater ease of installation through development of a Docker container.
+This pipeline was written for Unix based operating systems, such as the various Linux distributions and Mac OS X. As of v3.0, we have achieved greater platform independence and ease of installation through development of a Docker container.
 This is now the recommended method for running the program.
 To get started, install [Docker](https://www.docker.com/) on your machine and pull the Docker image using the following command:

 ```
 docker pull mussmann/admixpipe:3.0